7 Kinds of Meditation and Their Benefits

 5. Kundalini meditation

-Kundalini has the main goal of waking up your mind.
+The main goal of Kundalini is waking up your mind.
 You do this with mantras and chants that access your unconscious mind.

 This kind of meditation focuses a lot on your spinal column.
 The energy of Kundalini is found in your lower back.